TrafficGuard/typedai/docs/docs/codebase-awareness.md

 ## Configuration

 -   **`.typedai.json`**: This file at the root of the repository is crucial for configuring which parts of the codebase are indexed.
-The `indexDocs` property should contain an array of `micromatch` glob patterns.
+The `summaries` property should contain an array of `micromatch` glob patterns.
 -   **Google Cloud**: The vector search functionality requires a configured Google Cloud project.
 The necessary credentials and configuration (like `GCLOUD_PROJECT`) must be available as environment variables.